Namespace Standard · Draft for Comment

 Capability Records

 Each namespace entry resolves to a Capability Record (CR) — a structured document that defines what a capability is, how it behaves, and how it can be used.
 The CR is the atomic unit of the resolution system.
+The schema summarized here is governed in full by the Registry Specification v0.1; this section defines the fields that are essential to the namespace model.

 4.1 Record Schema